konstruktoid/ansible-role-hardening/README.md

 `journald_forwardtosyslog` control whether log messages received by the journal daemon shall be forwarded to a traditional syslog daemon.

+`journald_permissions` sets the file permissions for the journal files and directories.

+`journald_group` and `journald_user` sets the group and user for the journal files and directories.

+Permissions, user and group are set using [tmpfiles.d](https://www.man7.org/linux/man-pages/man5/tmpfiles.d.5.html).

 See [journald.conf](https://www.freedesktop.org/software/systemd/man/latest/journald.conf.html)
 for more information.